eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/info-jobs.rst

 **What's going on with my job?** Getting information about submitted jobs
 -------------------------------------------------------------------------
-Once your job is queue in an specific partition you may want to know its state.
+Once your job is queued in an specific partition you may want to know its state.
 There some of the Slurm's job states [3]_.

 .. csv-table:: Job's states